April 16, 2026

 • Works well for groups of four to sixteen players

-• Generates genuine laughter and hilarious shared moments
+• Consistently generates genuine laughter and shared moments

 6. Kahoot: Best for Trivia-Based Team Games